Royal Armouries Museum: Construction

-The museum was one of the first projects carried out under the UK private finance initiative: a non-departmental public body, the Royal Armouries, contracted with a private sector company, Royal Armouries International (RAI), which was financed by a long-term bank loan from Bank of Scotland, and grant support from the UK Government, Leeds Development Corporation and Leeds City Council, together with equity investment from 3i, Gardner Merchant, Electra and Yorkshire Electricity.
+The museum was one of the first projects carried out under the UK private finance initiative: a non-departmental public body, the Royal Armouries, contracted with a private sector company, Royal Armouries International (RAI), which would build and then operate the museum for 60 years in return for the ticket revenue.
+The deal was financed by a long-term bank loan from Bank of Scotland, and £28.5m in grant support from the UK Government, Leeds Development Corporation and Leeds City Council, together with equity investment from 3i, Gardner Merchant, Electra and Yorkshire Electricity.
 RAI commissioned a new building to accommodate the museum: it was designed by Derek Walker and Buro Happold, and built by Alfred McAlpine at a cost of £42.5 million and was officially opened by Queen Elizabeth II in March 1996.